verbose/verb/docs/about.md

 ## Ease of Use

+> Phaser loves users

-Phaser loves users, so its number one priorty is ease-of use.
+So its number one priorty is ease-of use.
 For new users **zero configuration** is required to get started.
 Once Phaser is installed, simply enter `phaser` in command line, and you're off and running.

 For more experienced users, Phaser offers _more than 50 template tags and filters, includes and partial caching, comment parsing, YAML Front Matter (or Coffee Front Matter!), plugins, mixins, tons of helpful JavaScript and Node.js utilites_, and lots more.

 ## API

-Phaser also loves developers, offering an extensive API and tools for building plugins or extending Phaser in other ways.
+> Phaser also loves developers

+Offering an extensive API and tools for building plugins or extending Phaser in other ways.

 # Features